Cohabitation: Not A Test Drive

-When my wife and I got engaged, we were living in two different cities.
-She was studying in Detroit and I was working in Pittsburgh.
-We got engaged at a crossroads of her medical school career in which she had to move.
-When my transfer at work was approved, people started asking questions about our wedding and life plans.
+When Alison and I got engaged, we lived in two different cities.
+She was studying in Detroit, and I was working in Pittsburgh.
+Our engagement coincided with a scheduled transfer between campuses in her medical education.
+Thankfully, my job transferred me simultaneously, but people started asking questions about our wedding and life plans.
 Invariably they assumed that since we were moving to a new city, a few months before our wedding, we'd go ahead and move in together.
 False.

 When you test drive a car, you don't own it.
-In fact, you have no skin in the game at all.
-Before buying a car, you might even “test drive” dozen of cars.
-At the end of the day, you end up not buying any of them.
-When you are on a test drive, you do not treat the car like you own it.
-You are overly careful, making sure to not get a scratch on it.
-You, after all, don’t want the guy from the dealership in the car with you to get upset.
+You have no skin in the game.
+Before buying a car, you might even test drive a dozen vehicles.
+You may end up not buying any of them.
+You don't treat the car like you own it when you're on a test drive.
+You're overly careful, making sure to not get a scratch on it.

-If you’re driving and then engine quits or you get a flat tire, what do you do?
+What do you do if you're on the test drive and the engine quits, or you get a flat tire?
 You hand the keys back to the dealer and walk away.
-You aren't committed to the car.
-You didn’t pay the taxes and registration, you haven’t paid any insurance towards it, no gas, no repairs.
-It isn't yours.
+You aren't committed to the car; it isn't yours.

 Cohabitation is much the same.
-You think it will prepare you for marriage, you think this is the way to get a sneak preview, but cohabitation can't do any of those things.
-The fact is, any adverse action you take could end the relationship, and you don't want that to happen.
-So, you defensively put up a false front, you “walk on egg shells,” you make sure you don’t get a scratch on the relationship.
-Then, when you do get married, you're more comfortable and you become you again.
-The only problem is, since you lived together, you gave your fiancé/fiancee the wrong impression of what living with you would be like.
+You think it will prepare you for marriage.
+It seems like a sneak preview, but cohabitation can't accomplish any preparation.
+The fact is, any single adverse action you take could end the relationship, and you don't want that to happen.
+So, defensively, you put up a false front.
+Everyone walks on eggshells, making sure the relationship doesn't get a scratch.
+Then, when you get married, you're more comfortable and become you again.
+You gave your fiancé/fiancee the wrong impression of living with you, and now the truth comes out.
 You leave a mess, chew with your mouth open, and never help with the shopping.
 Yet, the fake you is the reason why your fiancé/fiancee decided to tie the knot in the first place.

-The sad fact is, there is no experience you can have that will fully prepare you for the covenant of Marriage.
-You can pull together all of the elements that you think make a marriage (I.e. living together, paying household expenses together), but you cannot factor in a substitute to the beautiful finality of the Marriage Covenant.
-All you are doing is setting the wrong expectation.
+No experience will prepare you for the daily reality of marriage.
+You can pull together all of the elements that you think make a marriage (I.e., living together, paying household expenses together), but you can't factor in a substitute to the beautiful finality of marriage.

-Do not rely on the illusion of cohabitation as a necessary preparation for marriage.
-There is no substitute.
+Don't rely on the false logic of cohabitation as a preparation for marriage.
+There's no substitute.
 Instead, pray, read, study, and grow in love, and let the grace of the Sacrament be your strength.